The Pulse of K-Entertainment

 THE BLACK LABEL is building a wider actor lane

 THE BLACK LABEL has already spent 2026 looking more serious about its screen business, not just its music side.
-Park Bo Gum remains the clearest face of that push, and HITKULTR recently covered his possible next drama in Night Traveler.
-Add Kwak Dong Yeon to that ecosystem and the label starts to look less like a star-producer company that happens to manage actors, and more like a real cross-sector entertainment player.
+Park Bo-gum remains the clearest face of that push, and HITKULTR recently covered his possible next drama in Night Traveler.
+Add Kwak Dong-yeon to that ecosystem and THE BLACK LABEL starts to look less like a star-producer company that happens to manage actors, and more like a real cross-sector entertainment player.
 According to both Soompi and Maeil Business, the company’s wording was careful and consistent, which usually signals that negotiations are active but signatures are still pending.
 We would not treat this as final until the paperwork lands.
 But from a roster-shaping standpoint, the fit makes sense.
 Kwak brings credibility, range, and enough mainstream familiarity to strengthen THE BLACK LABEL’s actor lineup without making the move feel like a defensive signing.

-Kwak Dong Yeon has spent the last several years doing what strong Korean actors do before a bigger lead stretch arrives: stacking memorable work, staying visible, and never looking out of place next to bigger billing.
-His friendship with Park Bo Gum, recently refreshed for viewers through their variety appearances, gives the agency story an easy public hook, but the bigger reason this matters is positioning.
+Kwak Dong-yeon has spent the last several years doing what strong Korean actors do before a bigger lead stretch arrives: stacking memorable work, staying visible, and never looking out of place next to bigger billing.
+His friendship with Park Bo-gum, recently refreshed for viewers through their variety appearances, gives the agency story an easy public hook, but the bigger reason this matters is positioning.
 A move to THE BLACK LABEL would place him inside a company with stronger crossover heat than a standard actor shop, and that matters if the next phase of his career includes bigger drama leads, brand work, or internationally amplified promotions.
-Fans who still associate the pair most strongly with Love in the Moonlight have kept that connection alive for years, including in long-tail fandom spaces like The Fangirl Verdict’s archive.
+According to long-tail fandom spaces like The Fangirl Verdict’s archive, fans who still associate the pair most strongly with Love in the Moonlight have kept that connection alive for years.
 If the contract closes, the nostalgia will be useful.
 More importantly, the business logic will be solid.

 Fans Also Ask

 Not officially yet.
-On April 17, 2026, THE BLACK LABEL said it was discussing an exclusive contract with Kwak Dong Yeon and that the outlook was favorable.
-Korean media coverage treated the move as serious, but the company has not announced a finalized signing, so the story remains in the negotiation stage for now.
+On April 17, 2026, THE BLACK LABEL said it was discussing an exclusive contract with Kwak Dong-yeon and that the outlook was favorable.
+Korean media treated the move as serious, but the company has not announced a finalized signing, so the story remains in the talks stage rather than the done-deal stage.

-Park Bo Gum is already under THE BLACK LABEL, which is why Kwak Dong Yeon’s possible move immediately raised reunion headlines.
-The two actors have stayed closely associated since starring together in Love in the Moonlight in 2016, and that history gives the agency talks both fan appeal and clear entertainment-business value.
+Park Bo-gum is already under THE BLACK LABEL, which is why Kwak Dong-yeon's possible move instantly created reunion headlines.
+The two actors have stayed closely associated since Love in the Moonlight in 2016, and that history gives the agency talks both fan-facing value and an easy business narrative about roster chemistry under one company.

 Yes.
-Kwak Dong Yeon and Park Bo Gum appeared together in the 2016 KBS drama Love in the Moonlight, one of the major mainstream K-drama hits of that year.
-Their on-screen chemistry and long-running off-screen friendship have kept the pairing relevant with viewers and industry watchers well beyond the original broadcast window.
+Kwak Dong-yeon and Park Bo-gum appeared together in the 2016 KBS drama Love in the Moonlight, one of that year's biggest mainstream K-drama hits.
+Their on-screen chemistry and off-screen friendship have kept the pairing relevant for years, which is why a possible agency reunion still travels well with viewers and industry watchers in 2026.

-What does this move mean for THE BLACK LABEL?
+What does this move mean for THE BLACK LABEL's actor business?

 Share This Article